-Cats are the most common household pets in Switzerland with 1.4 million feline companions ruling the roost in Swiss homes.This content was published on August 24, 2018 - 16:02
+Cats are the most common household pets in Switzerland, with 1.6 million feline companions ruling the roost in Swiss homes.This content was published on August 24, 2018 - 16:02

 Dogs are a different story.
-You have to register your dog in your commune and pay an annual ownership tax.
-The tax in Bern, for example, is CHF 115 ($117).
-More details on the dog tax can be found hereexternal link.
-Swiss public spaces are well supplied with plastic bags and bins for dog dirt.
+Not only do you have to register your dog in your commune, but you also must pay an annual ownership tax; the tax in Bern, for example, is CHF115 ($117).
+In most cantons the tax is reduced, or waived, for guide and rescue dogs.
+More details can be found here.

 Otherwise, expenses for dogs and cats are similar – veterinary care, food, equipment and holiday care.
-It is possible to purchase pet health insurance.
+It is also possible to purchase pet health insurance.

 Rabbits, guinea pigs, parakeets and other pets defined as “social animals” suffer when they are confined alone.
 The law stipulates that such animals must have a certain level of contact with other such animals, while there are also minimum cage sizes and standards.